BlakeScott/calendar_events/README.md

 7. Run `drush cc` from DevDesktop.
 8. Install the "Calendar Events" module.

+This module relies on Google's PHP API Client Library.
+Take these steps to effectively install the Library:

+1. Download the client at https://github.com/googleapis/google-api-php-client/releases.
+2. Unzip the clent.
+3. Rename the client folder 'google-api-php-client'.
+4. Within your site's docroot, create a directory named 'vendor'.
+5. Place 'google-api-php-client' into 'vendor'.

 Note: After making any changes be sure to run `drush cc`.